Questions about Counseling Services

-We are excited that for the 2021-2022 academic year, we are able to offer more in-person services.
-Most of our individual counseling will be offered in-person at the Counseling Center.
+Please note that for Spring 2022, we are following university guidelines regarding in-person services.
+Until at least January 28, 2022, all appointments will be conducted via Zoom PHI.
+For the 2021-2022 academic year, we are able to offer more in-person services.
+Most of our individual counseling will be offered in-person at the Counseling Center, and masks are required.
 Our group counseling will continue to be held via Zoom PHI.
 Outreach will be offered both in-person and online as appropriate.We will still offer telehealth counseling for students who need this option.
 For students who may be outside the state of Illinois that have paid the Health Service Fee, we offer My SSP, which provides counseling via phone or text to students anywhere in the world.
 For more information, please visit our COVID-19 Fall 2021 FAQs.

 How many sessions does the Counseling Center offer?

 The Counseling Center provides time-limited individual counseling focused on helping students develop solutions to issues affecting their academic work and personal lives.
 Many students find that their issues can be resolved after only a couple of sessions.
 The Counseling Center has an extensive group therapy program and most of these groups are a longer-term treatment option.
 If you or your counselor determine that longer-term, individual counseling would be helpful, your counselor will assist with referrals to the community.